 You should start detecting a hint of the base note about 30 minutes after the perfume hits your skin.
 The "dry-down period" -- when the top and heart notes are gone -- is when the base note takes center stage.
 The base note's reaction with your skin is the crucial element in how the perfume ultimately ends up smelling.
 It's what makes a fragrance smell differently on each person, and it's also what affects your satisfaction with the perfume.

-Check out the links on the next page for more information about fragrances.
+Check out the links below for more information about fragrances.